SundaeSwap-finance/sundae-sdk/docs/typescript/taste-test/classes/TasteTestBuilder.md

 ## Param

-An instance of the Lucid class, providing various utility methods for blockchain interactions.
+An instance of the Blaze class, providing various utility methods for blockchain interactions.

 ## Implements